 Then, you’ll need to appoint a registered agent who will act as your point of contact with the state government.

-After that, you’ll need to file articles of organization with the Massachusetts Secretary of State’s office and obtain an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
+After that, you’ll need to file an organization article with the Massachusetts Secretary of State’s office and obtain an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).

 Finally, you’ll need to create an operating agreement that outlines how your LLC will be run and managed.